Perpetuities and Accumulations Act 2009

 The Perpetuities and Accumulations Act 2009 (c.
-18) is an Act of the Parliament of the United Kingdom that reforms the rule against perpetuities.
+18) is an Act of the Parliament of the United Kingdom that reforms the rule against perpetuities and the law relating to accumulations of income in trusts.

 The Act resulted from a Law Commission report published in 1998.
 It abolishes the rule against perpetuities in most non-trust contexts, such as easements.
 In relation to wills, however, the Act only applies to wills drawn up after 6 April 2010.
 A will drawn up before 6 April but executed later (upon the death of the testator) will continue to be bound by prior rules.